 - The white tyre lettering comes pre-sprayed and has no raised/embossed outline.

 - Many examples arrive with the tyre lettering paint coming off.
-And with no outline, it’s hard to touch up.
+And with no outline, it may be hard to touch up.

 Kyosho have done a good job with their remake kits, paying homage to the original kits with a line of new cars that emulate the spirit of the originals.
 They have been met with a positive response by many, and as with all ‘retro’ products, if you’re happy with something that just looks vintage, they’re the ticket.